GoogleChrome/developer.chrome.com/site/en/docs/devtools/javascript/background-services/index.md

 ## Background Sync {: #sync }

 The [Background Sync][9] API enables an offline [service worker][10] to send data to a server once it has re-established a reliable internet connection.
-To log Background Sync events for 3 days, even when DevTools is not open:
+To log Background Sync events for three days, even when DevTools is not open:

 1. [Open DevTools][11].